yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/getting-started/quick-start.md

     //...
 ```

 These newly added properties will stipulate the movement of the main character.
-In code, we don't have to care about how much these numeric values are, because we will directly set up these numeric values in **property checker** later.
+In code, we don't have to care about how much these numeric values are, because we will directly set up these numeric values in the **Properties** panel later.

 Now we can add the `Player` component to the node of the main character.
-Choose the `Player` node in the **Node Tree**, click the **add component** button in **property checker** and choose `add user's script component->Player` to add the `Player` component to the node of the main character.
+Choose the `Player` node in the **Node Tree**, click the **add component** button in the **Properties** panel and choose `add user's script component->Player` to add the `Player` component to the node of the main character.

 ![add player component](quick-start/add_player_component.png)

-Now we can see the newly added `Player` component in **property checker** (need to choose `Player` node).
+Now we can see the newly added `Player` component in the **Properties** panel (need to choose `Player` node).
 Set up properties related to the jumping and movement of the main character according to the image below:

 ![player properties](quick-start/player_properties.png)

 Only jumpDuration's unit is seconds.
 The unit of the other values is pixels.
 According to the current setting of the `Player` component: Our main character will have a jump height of 200 pixels.
 The time needed for jumping to the highest point is 0.3 seconds.
 Its maximum horizontal movement speed is 400 pixels per second.
 Its horizontal acceleration is 350 pixels per second.

 All these numeric values are suggestions.
-Later when the game is running, you can modify these numeric values in **property checker** at anytime according to your preference, no need to change any codes.
+Later when the game is running, you can modify these numeric values in the **Properties** panel at anytime according to your preference, no need to change any codes.
 How convenient it is, right!

 ### Writing code for jumping and movement